Reviving the Fish Factory

 The new Fish Factory is built on the very grounds of an old fish factory that was destroyed in the early 2000s.
 This new community building will house a restaurant, fresh seafood market and raw oyster bar along with public washrooms and outdoor showers for beach-goers.

-A raw bar and oyster house is planned to open later located on the second floor, where guests will be able to enjoy the finest oysters that local sea farms and wild bays have to offer, adding an unsurpassed experience to the Prince Edward Island dining scene.
+Jimmy & Brenton Stage and Oyster Bar are located on the second floor, where guests are able to enjoy live music and entertainment along with enjoy the finest oysters that local sea farms and wild bays have to offer, adding an unsurpassed experience to the Prince Edward Island dining scene.

 The Blackbush Hotel will feature a rooftop open concept kitchen and boutique dining area on its 5th floor.
 The dining room is gifted with grand panoramic views of inner Tracadie bay, coastal dunes and ocean during the day, while at night, offer a spectacular views of the stars through the dark skyline from its adjoining outdoor patio.